SaiPawan01/QueryBill/README.md

 ### 4. **AI Integration**

-- Implemented **OCR-based extraction pipelines using EasyOCR** to extract raw text from utility bills and receipts (PDF/Image).
+- Implemented **OCR-based extraction pipelines using EasyOCR** extract raw text from utility bills and receipts (PDF/Image).
 - Passed the extracted text to **Gemini LLM** for intelligent **structured data extraction** into JSON format.
 - Parsed and organized the JSON output into key-value pairs for essential fields such as **invoice number, customer name, dates, total amount**, etc.
 - Built **Q&A logic** that references the extracted JSON fields for context-aware conversational responses.